boazsegev/iodine/README.md

 To use Iodine, you just set up your tasks - including a single server, if you want one.
 Iodine will start running once your application is finished and it won't stop runing until all the scheduled tasks have completed.

+Iodine is used by [the Plezi Ruby framework for real-time applications](http://www.plezi.io).

 ## Installation

 Add this line to your application's Gemfile: